 After a beautiful ceremony and celebration with loved ones, you come home to face the somewhat onerous task of having to change your surname on all of your documentation.

-Easy Name Change have joined forces with French Wedding Style for a mini-series on changing your name after marriage in some of the top cities around the world who read our blog… First up – Ontario, Canada!
+Easy Name Change have joined forces with French Wedding Style for a 5 part series on changing your name after marriage in some of the top cities around the world who read our blog… First up – Ontario, Canada!

 Congratulations on your marriage!